zwbetz-gh/zwbetz/content/blog/sql-query-pagination-with-spring-boot-and-jdbctemplate/index.md

 {ID=10, WORD=babelet}
 findAll sql: SELECT * FROM word WHERE id > 10 AND id <= 15
 countAll sql: SELECT COUNT(*) FROM word
 On page 3 of 3.
-Rows in this page: 1.
+Rows in page: 1.
 Total rows: 11
 {ID=11, WORD=babelike}
 findAll sql: SELECT * FROM word WHERE id > 15 AND id <= 20
 countAll sql: SELECT COUNT(*) FROM word